imwally/untweet/README.md

 ## How to Use

-The 4 keys from above are required for every call to `unlike`.
+The 4 keys from above are required for every call to `untweet`.
 Environment variables are also supported:

 ```
 TWITTER_API_KEY